27 January, 2020

 The second scoping mission to Bangkok was conducted in January 2020 to narrow down the many possible topics for the future project.
 A team of German and Thai representatives of GIZ was on site for two weeks with the support of an international trade facilitation expert.
 The preparations have taken important next steps for the new Alliance project in Thailand and are becoming increasingly more concrete.
 Three possible topics were identified:

-- Modernization of customs valuation (Thai Customs Administration)
+- Modernization of customs valuation (Thai Customs Department)